 A CPA is not the only professional who can file taxes on your behalf.
 Many people and private businesses choose to pay licensed tax preparers to represent them before the IRS.
-In order to represent a taxpayer, licensed tax professionals must pass the three-part Special Enrollment Examination (SEE) and complete 72 CPE hours every three years.
+To represent a taxpayer, licensed tax professionals must pass the three-part Special Enrollment Examination (SEE) and complete 72 CPE hours every three years.
 After completing all requirements, tax preparers are awarded enrolled agent (EA) status.
 EA status is the highest credential the IRS awards.

 Some former IRS employees can earn an examination waiver, thus becoming an EA, by virtue of their prior experience.

 Like CPAs, EAs are entitled to unrestricted taxpayer representation.
-Unlike CPAs, EAs’ expertise is limited to tax matters, making them extremely well-versed in their specialty.
+Unlike CPAs, EAs' expertise is limited to tax matters, making them extremely well-versed in their specialty.
 However, EAs tend to lack the broad financial knowledge that CPAs have.
-Some tax clients may prefer a more versatile approach to the tax-filing process, rather than the more-specific one, and vice-versa.
+Some tax clients may prefer a more versatile approach to the tax-filing process rather than the more specific one, and vice-versa.

 "Because I focus specifically on tax, I am always aware of emerging trends," Roberto Done, EA, a tax accountant at D.E Caribe Taxes in the Bronx, told The Balance in a phone interview.
 "In fact, several of my tax clients are themselves CPAs."